-FIRST STAGE The employer can communicate directly (by email, phone, etc.) with his or her choice of association holding a referral permit to request that workers be referred to deal with the urgent situation.
-(An association that does not have a referral permit may not be approached.)
-SECOND STAGE The association holding a referral permit directly responds to the employer.
-1. There are no specified parameters for workers referred in an emergency.
-2. The employer is never obliged to hire the referred candidates.
+FIRST STAGE The employer can communicate directly (by email, phone, etc.) with his or her choice of permit holder to request that workers be referred to deal with the urgent situation.
+(A person that does not have a referral permit may not be approached.)
+SECOND STAGE The permit holder directly responds to the employer.
+There are no specified parameters for workers referred in an emergency.
+The employer is never obliged to hire the referred candidates.
 THIRD STAGE The Carnet référence construction becomes involved in the third stage.
 The emergency situation should have been dealt with and a report must be made on what happened.
-Within 24 hours, the association holding a referral permit accesses the Carnet and indicates that it has submitted a list to the employer in order to respond to an emergency situation.
+Within 24 hours, the permit holder accesses the Carnet and indicates that it has submitted a list to the employer in order to respond to an emergency situation.
 FOURTH STAGE Within 48 hours, the employer, in turn, accesses the Carnet, registers his or her hiring notices, and makes a report on the nature of the emergency with which he or she is dealing.
 A tab Situation d'urgence (Emergency situation) has been provided for this purpose.